 As we near the end of 2020, it’s important to look back and consider the past year’s accomplishments.
 A massive part of that is integrating self reflection into your end-of-the-year rituals.
 At the beginning of any year, JIFU urges our members and affiliates to visualize their success and the fruition of their goal accomplishments throughout the coming months, and this year was no exception.

-Wired for Greatness is a handbook written by JIFU’s co-founder and CEO Jeffery Boyle, in which he offers advice on how to live a more epic life.
+Wired for Greatness is a handbook written by JIFU’s co-founder Jeffery Boyle, in which he offers advice on how to live a more epic life.
 Module four is dedicated to manifesting your ultimate desires with visualization, and we refer back to this text often.
 Self reflection is all about taking account of the results of your actions.
 Whether in business or personal life, taking the time to reflect is not only healthy, but can aid you in changing the way you approach new opportunities.
 Here are some valuable questions that can assist in any self reflection practice.

 What Were My Goals?